google-deepmind/lm_act/README.md

   <img src="https://raw.githubusercontent.com/google-deepmind/lm_act/master/overview.svg" alt="Overview figure"/>
 </p>

-This repository provides an implementation of our paper [LMAct: A Benchmark for In-Context Imitation Learning with Long Multimodal Demonstrations](https://arxiv.org/abs/2412.01441).
+This repository provides an implementation of our ICML 2025 paper [LMAct: A Benchmark for In-Context Imitation Learning with Long Multimodal Demonstrations](https://arxiv.org/abs/2412.01441).

-> Today's largest foundation models have increasingly general capabilities, yet when used as agents, they often struggle with simple reasoning and decision-making tasks, even though they possess good factual knowledge of the task and how to solve it.
-In this paper, we present a benchmark to pressure-test these models' multimodal decision-making capabilities in the very long-context regime (up to one million tokens) and investigate whether they can learn from a large number of expert demonstrations in their context.
+> In this paper, we present a benchmark to pressure-test today’s frontier models’ multimodal decision-making capabilities in the very long-context regime (up to one million tokens) and investigate whether these models can learn from large numbers of expert demonstrations in their context.
+We evaluate the performance of Claude 3.5 Sonnet, Gemini 1.5 Flash, Gemini 1.5 Pro, Gemini 2.0 Flash Experimental, GPT-4o, o1-mini, o1-preview, and o1 as
-We evaluate a wide range of state-of-the-art frontier models as policies across a battery of simple interactive decision-making tasks: playing tic-tac-toe, chess, and Atari, navigating grid worlds, solving crosswords, and controlling a simulated cheetah.
+policies across a battery of simple interactive decision-making tasks: playing tic-tac-toe, chess, and Atari, navigating grid worlds, solving crosswords, and controlling a simulated cheetah.
-We measure the performance of Claude 3.5 Sonnet, Gemini 1.5 Flash, Gemini 1.5 Pro, GPT-4o, o1-mini, and o1-preview under increasing amounts of expert demonstrations in the context --- from no demonstrations up to 512 full episodes, pushing these models' multimodal long-context reasoning capabilities to their limits.
+We study increasing amounts of expert demonstrations in the context — from no demonstrations to 512 full episodes.
-Across our tasks, today's frontier models rarely manage to fully reach expert performance, showcasing the difficulty of our benchmark.
+Across our tasks, models rarely manage to fully reach expert performance, and often, presenting more demonstrations has little effect.
-Presenting more demonstrations often has little effect, but some models steadily improve with more demonstrations on a few tasks.
+Some models steadily improve with more demonstrations on a few tasks.
 We investigate the effect of encoding observations as text or images and the impact of chain-of-thought prompting.
-Overall, our results suggest that even today's most capable models often struggle to imitate desired behavior by generalizing purely from in-context demonstrations.
-To help quantify the impact of other approaches and future innovations aiming to tackle this problem, we open source our benchmark that covers the zero-, few-, and many-shot regimes in a unified evaluation.
+To help quantify the impact of other approaches and future innovations, we open source our benchmark that covers the zero-, few-, and many-shot regimes in a unified evaluation.

 ## Contents